 As long as people stay alert and follow the rules, Angle’s Billabong is still worth visiting.
 It would be such an experience to witness massive ocean waves slamming the coral cliff.

 Besides its rock formation, Angel’s Billabong is also popular for its watercolor.
 The water is a mix of saline and fresh river water.
 Onlookers can see a beautiful water gradation here.
 However, the color and visibility are depending on the tide level so it might be different from time to time.

 Get ready to be amazed by the crystal water when the tide is shallow and calm.
 It almost perfectly stay-still like mirror glass.
 The water will reflect shades of green and yellow from the coral reefs underneath.

 The landscape will be completely different during high tides.
 Rather than a calm-looking pool, Angel’s Billabong will look like a short waterfall.
 Since the spot is situated on a higher level than the ocean.
 The water will remain blue but might turn brown from the river mud after rain.

 After exploring the infinity pool, spare some time to look at Broken Beach.
 The beach only takes 5 to 10 minutes to walk from Angel’s Billabong.
 It offers another stunning topographic view with its collapsed cliff.

 The circular shape of collapsed cliff creates a natural bridge-like scenery.
 The cliff is also known as Manta Bay since people can see manta rays clearly from above, on a lucky day.

 Angel’s Billabong Opening Hours

-Like any top beaches in Bali, there is no limitation in visiting hours.
+Like any top beaches in Bali, there is no limitation on visiting hours.
 The site is open every day except on Nyepi.
 To get the best experience in Angel’s Billabong would heavily depend on weather and tides.
-Hence, always check for weather forecast beforehand.
+Hence, always check for the weather forecasts beforehand.